Crossroads MVP

 • XXH XH H X

-• The Orc Warrior is magically mended by their ally using a Level One spell.
+• The Orc Warrior is magically mended by their ally using the Path of Mending.

 • The Orc Warrior takes another Minor Wound.